 1. To be right with God we need grace and truth.
-The Bible teaches that grace and truth are what a sinner needs for salvation, and Jesus is the source of both.
+That's what the Bible teaches, a sinner needs grace and truth for salvation.
+And Jesus is the source of both.
 A sinner is saved by grace, not his works, and Jesus is the source of that grace.
 And to be saved, a sinner must embrace the truth, and Jesus is the truth.
 Because Jesus brought grace and truth, Jesus alone can give us what we lack so that we may be right with God.